-Niall McNulty is a publisher, author and digital specialist, with experience in the academic, local government and tourism sectors as well as the educational publishing industry.
+Niall McNulty is a publisher, author and digital learning specialist, with experience in the academic and local government sectors as well as the educational publishing industry.

 Niall is currently a publishing manager at Cambridge University Press where he has been responsible for the development of digital product in various formats and for a number of diverse platforms.
 He is at the forefront of researching and developing technologies for the creation of interactive e-books, apps and websites to enhance teaching and learning.
-For the past few years, Niall has published print textbooks (with a focus on ICT and languages) for countries as diverse as Cameroon, Nigeria, Namibia, Zimbabwe and South Africa.
+For the past few years, Niall has also published print textbooks (with a focus on ICT, digital skills and computing) for countries as diverse as Cameroon, Nigeria, Namibia, Zimbabwe and South Africa.

 While based at the University of KwaZulu-Natal – as digital resource manager – Niall was responsible for the development, implementation and deployment of digital content and associated systems for the facilitation of teaching and research.
 Niall also lectured in the Department of Humanities.